 The Doctor of Nursing Practice program prepares nurses with the necessary skills and knowledge to assume the role of primary health care provider in a variety of settings

-BSN-to-DNP graduates will be prepared to practice as a Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner, and will be eligible to sit for the Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner certification exam.
+BSN-to-DNP graduates will be prepared to practice as a Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, or Adult-Gerontology Primary Care Nurse Practitioner, and will be eligible to sit for the Family Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner, or Adult-Gerontology Primary Care Nurse Practitioner certification exam.

 Learn More About Nursing at Shenandoah

 Eleanor Wade Custer School of Nursing's programs are challenging, but the rewards of completing your degree and entering this critical profession are many.
 We are committed to providing an outstanding education to nurses at all levels— from people entering the profession with a Bachelor's degree in nursing, to advanced practice nurses seeking doctoral-level training.
 Our programs are dynamic and responsive to the needs of our students and the health care industry.
 Shenandoah Nursing offers classes in Winchester at the Health and Life Sciences Building, and in Fairfax at the Shenandoah Northern Virginia campus.
 We're excited to share our programs with you.